 You can check the current Rome to Orvieto schedules and ticket prices on the Trenitalia website or at the train station.
 If you want to pay in US dollars, you can buy train tickets online from Select Italy.
 Regional train tickets do not need to be bought in advance but if you buy them at the station, you'll need to validate your ticket.

-How to Get from Orvieto Train Station into Historic Center of Orvieto
+How to Get From Orvieto Train Station to the Historic Center

 Orvieto's old town is up the hill from the train station.
 A funicular railway near the station connects the lower town to the upper town, just outside the medieval center of Orvieto.
 A mini-bus runs through town but the best way to see the sights in town is by walking.

-Book this guided tour to Orvieto and Assisi that includes pick-up and drop-off at your hotel in Rome, transportation, a stop for lunch in the countryside near Lake Trasimeno between your tours of Orvieto and Assisi, and local guide.
+Book this guided tour to Orvieto and Assisi that includes pick-up in Rome, transportation, a stop for lunch in the countryside near Lake Trasimeno between your tours of Orvieto and Assisi, and a local guide.

 The best way to explore Umbria is by car, especially if you want to visit any off the beaten path towns.
-To drive to Orvieto from Rome, take the A1 Autostrada (toll road) - see Interactive Autostrada Map.
+To drive to Orvieto from Rome, take the A1 Autostrada (toll road).
 Take the Orvieto exit and follow signs to Orvieto, then to Campo della Fiera where there's a large covered parking lot.
 Elevators and escalators connect the parking lot and lower town to the historic center above (you cannot drive into the center without a permit).
 You can also take the train to Orvieto and pick up your rental car there.

 Note that we do not recommend driving in Rome.